OpenAI just unleashed an alien of extraordinary ability

 I tried to help the models out by giving them an ASCII art version of the chess board:

 But this didn’t help.
-GPT-4o suggested that black move its queen one square diagonally so it’s in front of the king—a legal move but not as good as its previous suggestion.
+GPT-4o suggested that black move its queen one square diagonally so it’s in front of the king—a legal move and perhaps a good one.
 O1-preview suggested that black take the queen with the knight at F6—another illegal move.

 The real world is far messier than math problems